 Marijuana or cannabis is the most popular and used illicit drug used in the whole world.
 Marijuana has been around for a long time now, and it has been a part of many cultures and history.
-The interesting fact about marijuana is that it also has its own rich culture, which includes the process of growing, buying, selling, smoking, or ingesting it.
-Marijuana comes with many names, and the different names for weed came from different places, cultures, and ethnicity.
+The interesting fact about marijuana is that it also has its own rich culture, which includes growing, buying, selling, smoking, or ingesting it.
+Marijuana comes with many names, and the different names for weed came from other places, cultures, and ethnicity.

 The names given to marijuana are many.
-It is a long list, and it is always changing.
-It has been used around the world for hundreds of years, so there is no wonder that it has gotten many nicknames depending on its appearance, use, and origin.
+It is a long list, and it is constantly changing.
+It has been used worldwide for hundreds of years, so there is no wonder that it has gotten many nicknames depending on its appearance, use, and origin.

 What is marijuana?

 Marijuana is the most commonly used and abused substance.
-It contains a psychoactive compound called Tetrahydrocannabinol (THC), which is responsible for the feeling of being “high”.
-The THC is responsible for making you feel euphoric, ecstatic, or happy.
-The other component is Cannabidiol or (CBD), which is the main cannabinoid in medical marijuana.
+It contains a psychoactive compound called Tetrahydrocannabinol (THC), which is responsible for the feeling of being “high.”
+THC is accountable for making you feel euphoric, ecstatic, or happy.
+The other component is Cannabidiol or (CBD), which is the prominent cannabinoid in medical marijuana.
 There are several types of marijuana.
 The three main types of marijuana are Sativa, Indica, and Hybrid.
-In simpler terms, the Sativas can let you experience a strong mental high, Indicas will allow you to experience a strong physical high while hybrids are the combination of the two.
+In simpler terms, the Sativas can let you experience a strong mental high; Indicas will allow you to experience a strong physical high, while hybrids are the combination of the two.

-As mentioned earlier, marijuana has different names and nicknames based on how they are used, where they came, and how they look like.
+As mentioned earlier, marijuana has different names and nicknames based on how they are used, where they came from, and how they look like.

 Here are the examples of the Different Names for Weed:

 - Cannabis – Marijuana is technically cannabis.
 This is the nearest name for marijuana as it came from a cannabis plant.
 Cannabis is the scientific name for marijuana.
 It can be broken down into Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.
-Cannabis Indica produces physical effects; Cannabis Sativa produces strong mental effects, and Cannabis Ruderalis is a combination of the two.
+Cannabis Indica produces physical effects; Cannabis Sativa has substantial mental effects, and Cannabis Ruderalis is a combination of the two.

 - Pot – Marijuana is also popularly known as pot.
-This term came from the Spanish word potiguaya or potaguaya, which are alcoholic drinks where cannabis flowers have been taken.
+This term came from the Spanish word potiguaya or potaguaya, alcoholic drinks where cannabis flowers have been taken.

-- Marihuana – the term is spelled as “marihuana” is from the Mexican – Spanish origins.
+- Marihuana – the term is spelled as “marihuana” is from Mexican – Spanish origins.
 The name came about in the 1930s.
-This term was first used as a way to spread cannabis propaganda linking the use of cannabis to racism and anti0immigrant views of Mexicans.
+This term was first used to spread cannabis propaganda linking the use of cannabis to racism and anti0immigrant views of Mexicans.

-- Grass – Just like the term “weed”, “grass” refers to marijuana as a plant.
-It seemed like calling marijuana as “grass” is a safe way, just like referring to a natural green plant.
+- Grass – Just like the term “weed,” “grass” refers to marijuana as a plant.
+It seemed like calling marijuana “grass” is safe, just like referring to a natural green plant.

-- Herb – Calling marijuana as a “herb” has some impact on some cannabis users as it has seemed to provide some therapeutical appeal to marijuana.
+- Herb – Calling marijuana as a “herb” impacts some cannabis users as it has seemed to provide some therapeutical appeal to marijuana.
 It adds up some unique attributes making it somewhat powerful and distinct.
-It creates a different effect with the distinct smell, taste, and effect.
+It creates a different effect from the typical smell, taste, and effect.
 The herb hints that marijuana can contribute to its medicinal benefits.
-It can be consumed in different ways.
+Users can consume it in different ways.
 You can smoke it, mix it with food and drinks, or vaporize it.

 - Bud – Bud also refers to a plant or a small plant.
 This name is not a good cover-up referring to marijuana.
-This was used mostly on the streets by cannabis users who wanted to be discreet in their use of marijuana, and the bud is their perfect cover-up.
+This was primarily used on the streets by cannabis users who wanted to be discreet in their use of marijuana, and the bud is their perfect cover-up.
 Marijuana also grows buds.
-These are tight clusters of flowers that are being produced by the cannabis plant.
+These are tight clusters of flowers that the cannabis plant is producing.
 They contain cannabinoids.

-Aside from the names derived from the streets, marijuana are also names that came from wordplay or other languages.
+Aside from the names derived from the streets, marijuana also came from wordplay or other languages.

 - Ganja – This term came from the Sanskrit.
 People believe that the term came from the Ganges River.
-Currently, the term “ganja” is associated with Jamaican or Rastafarianism and a popular term that refers to marijuana.
+The term “ganja” is currently associated with Jamaican or Rastafarianism and a popular term that refers to marijuana.

 Other names associated with marijuana are :

-As mentioned, marijuana is a very popular and most used illicit drug all over the world, and it is not a surprise that it has a lot of names and nicknames associated with it.
+As mentioned, marijuana is a prevalent and most used illicit drug worldwide, and it is not a surprise that it has a lot of names and nicknames associated with it.
 The names and nicknames were used as codes to hide the identity of marijuana, especially during those times when the use of cannabis was strictly prohibited.
-In currently days, people still use nicknames and other slang terms just because they have gotten used to it or associate it to the characteristic of the effect of marijuana.
+In current days, people still use nicknames and other slang terms just because they have gotten used to it or associate it with the characteristic of the effect of marijuana.